I’m often asked: “Why do I need a realtor?”

 ~ Kellye MacMillan, Realtor & Guest Writer

 Imagine having parking, open beams and exposed brick?
-Check out our newest listing: A Brick & Beam Loft with Courtyard Garden in Toronto's Button Factory, offered at $1,699,000.
+Check out our past listing, now SOLD: A Brick & Beam Loft with Courtyard Garden in Toronto’s Button Factory, offered at $1,699,000.

 *Like what you’ve read?
 Consider signing up in the box below to receive our FREE monthly newsletter on housing, culture and design, including our love for unique urban homes and other Toronto real estate.